zulayqoh/zulayqoh/README.md

 <br/>

 - 🔭 I also busy myself with mentoring candidates who would love to join the programing work force.
 This serve as a quota of my "pay-back" to the community.
-And I enjoy every bit of it.⚡⚡⚡
+And I enjoy every bit of it.⚡⚡⚡<br>

 - 💞️ I’m looking to collaborate on more open-source projects in the community.